Cinabutts/MaterialUtilities/docs/differences.md

 ### Short Background

-The goal with the Add-on *Material Utilities* is to bring the functionality of *Material Utils* from 2.79 to 2.8x.\
+The goal with the Add-on *Material Utilities Unofficial* is to bring the functionality of *Material Utils* from 2.79 to 2.8x.\
 Wdhen I started using 2.80 (in beta) I was instanly missing several of the functions that *Material Utils* provided (mainly material assignment and selection in the 3D viewport), as I couldn't find a port for 2.80 (or one in development) I started porting it myself.
 While porting the code I decided to add some functionality to it that I thought could be useful.\